st-js/st-js.github.io/User_guide/2_Writing_JavaScript/1_Using_JavaScript_objects_methods_operators.md

 ---
-layout: userguide
-title: Using JavaScript objects, methods and operators
+title: 2.1.
+Using JavaScript objects, methods and operators
 ---

 In general, you can use JavaScript objects in your Java/ST-JS code in exactly the same way as you would in